octo-technology/OpenTezos/docs/defi/wrapped-assets.md

 ## Wrapped XTZ
 Let's consider the following facts:

-- XTZ is the native currency built on the Tezos blockchain.
+- Tez (XTZ) is the native currency built on the Tezos blockchain.

 - When a dApp (decentralized application) is built from the Tezos Blockchain, it usually either implements its own form of token or needs to work with existing tokens, both are based on [FA standards](/defi/token-standards).